thirdweb-dev/engine/README.md

 ### Wallet Setup

-There are multiple ways to setup a wallet ofr Web3-API using the below methods:
+There are multiple ways to setup a wallet for Web3-API using the below methods:

 #### Wallet Private Key